OV3RLORDS-MODS/Node-Manager/README.md

 Seamless User Experience:

 Remember Last Used Batch File: Automatically recalls and sets the last used batch file for quick server start-up.

-Command History Retention: Saves a history of all executed commands, enabling users to quickly access and reuse them in future sessions.

 Automatic Save: All settings and preferences are automatically saved, ensuring the GUI is always ready with your preferred configuration.